×

 Iceberg won because it has fewer drawbacks compared to traditional data warehouses.
 In fact, its enhanced metadata collection allows for features that are usually only associated with data warehouses, including ACID compliance, support for transactional data, time travel, and schema evolution.

-This closes the gap between what had been a tradeoff between the high cost and superior features of a data warehouse and the low cost but more less feature-rich data lake.
+This closes the gap between what had been a tradeoff between the high cost and superior features of a data warehouse and the cost-effective but less feature-rich data lake.
 With Iceberg you don’t have to choose, and that’s a big deal.
 It allows businesses to embrace cloud object storage–so much cheaper than other storage methods–and swap in whatever compute engine works for them.

 Iceberg is open